-In 2013, PANArt stopped manufacturing instruments, and while there were several alternative manufacturers who had started creating instruments, their waiting lists were long, due to pent up demand.
+In 2013, PANArt stopped making instruments, and while there were several alternative makers who had started creating instruments, their waiting lists were long, due to pent up demand.
 During this time, it was not uncommon to wait between one and three years to get a handpan, especially if you had no connection to the handpan world.

-This explains why this question arises more and more, “What do I need to know to buy a handpan?”
+More and more, I’m seeing the question 'What do I need to know in order to buy a handpan?'

 Here are some tips to help you make the right decision :